from training.npr.org: https://training.npr.org/sources/lynnise-pantin/

 Michael Kang is the William G. and Virginia K. Karnes Research Professor at Northwestern Pritzker School of Law and a nationally recognized expert on campaign finance, voting rights, redistricting, judicial elections and corporate governance.

 Patricia Williams is a professor at Northeastern University’s law school and in the department of philosophy and religion.
-She is also director of Law, Technology and Ethics Initiatives in the School of Law and the College of Social Sciences and Humanities.
+She is an expert in critical race theory, bioethics, health law, gender, genetics, algorithms and other topics.

 Margaret Russell is an associate professor of constitutional law at California’s Santa Clara University.
-She specializes in constitutional law, civil rights and civil liberties, as well as freedom of speech, racial equality, sexual orientation equality and the Supreme Court.
+She specializes in constitutional law, civil rights and civil liberties, as well as freedom of speech, racial equality, sexual orientation equality, and the Supreme Court.

-Dorothy A. Brown is Asa Griggs Candler Professor of Law at Emory University School of Law.
-She is a nationally recognized scholar in tax policy, race and class and has published extensively on the racial implications of federal tax policy.
-Her new book, The Whiteness of Wealth, covers racism in the U.S. tax code.
+Dorothy Brown is a nationally recognized scholar in tax policy, race and class and has published extensively on the racial implications of federal tax policy.
+Her new book, The Whiteness of Wealth (2021), covers racism in the U.S. tax code.